Modisaurus/Modisaurus/README.md

 * **Name:** This is what will show as the name when you are looking at your package in Cydia.
 You know, the big bold text that is the main attraction.
 * **Version:** This is the version of your package.
 Versioning is something to get into the habit of.
 The way I do it though, is if it is a initial release, then it obviously is version 1.0.
 If it is a minor change, then I add a number to the 3rd digit, which in this case would turn into 1.0.1.
 If it was a major change, then I would add a number to the 2rd digit and remove the 3rd, which would turn into 1.1.
 Get it?
 * **Architecture:** This is the type of the package. **Don't change this.**
+* **Depends:** This is where you list the prerequisites of the package, this includes other packages that need to be installed alongside it, as well as ios firmware type.
+* **Conflicts** This is where you list the conflicts of the package, this includes other packages that cause or have known issues with your tweak, the user will be prompted to uninstall them when queuing your package.
+* **Replaces:** This is where you list the other packages that this one replaces, this includes other packages with older version that have a different bundle id or are in another repo.
 * **Description:** This is the description of your package.
 This text section will appear under entries in Cydia in a list view, or if there is no depiction for the file (below), when viewing the package itself in the dotted-line division area.
 * **Depiction:** This is the webpage that pops up when viewing the package itself in Cydia.
 This part is optional, and should only be used if you know what you are doing around mobile web development.
 Keep in mind, that if you have a depication specified, the description of the package will *not* show up when viewing the package directly in Cydia.
 * **Homepage:** This part is pretty obvious; it's the package's homepage, or mainly your website's homepage.